Aging & Health A to Z

 - Blood measurements of waste products that should be removed by normally functioning kidneys such as BUN (blood urea nitrogen) and creatinine.

 - Measurement of blood pressure

 - Urine tests either with a small sample, or by having you collect all of your urine for 24 hours.

-Other tests your care provider may choose to send depends on the particular type of kidney disease you have.
+Other tests your healthcare provider may choose depend on the particular type of kidney disease you have.
 Some other tests are:

 - tests to visualize the kidneys and blood vessels (some examples are: renal artery duplex ultrasonography, ultrasound of the kidneys alone, computed tomography [CT] scan, or magnetic resonance imaging [MRI] or angiography if a blocked renal artery is suspected)